Skywire/skywire-vagrant/README.md

 * Turn off profiling by either closing your browser window or adding `?_profile=0` to the end of a url
 * Then head to port 81 of your site to view your profiles e.g. http://vagrant.duchamplondon.com:81

+## MailHog

+* Capture email being sent from the server
+* View email in a web interface on port 8025.
+Eg: http://vagrant.duchamplondon.com:8025
+* Set up MailHog to then send email onwards to actual destination

 ## Default Environment Information

 ####  Virtual Machine